 The Americans constituting the rear guard drifted off to a troubled night’s sleep, not knowing a stubborn Scott and crack troops lay on their arms just three miles from their camp.
 By 5 AM the previous day, Fraser, after having discovered the Americans had evacuated both Ticonderoga and Mt.
 Independence, sent word to Burgoyne that he was setting out after the rebels and that he was “resolved to attack any body of the rebels that I could come up with.”
 He had then led his men on a punishing march in scorching temperatures.
 At 4 PM, at the time Warner was deciding to spend the night at Hubbardton, General Riedesel, on horseback, caught up to Fraser’s corps.
 As senior, he took command and stated that his men, who were following behind, could go no further and needed to rest.
 Though Fraser pressed the issue to continue, hoping to catch up to and engage the Americans, Riedesel was adamant, his Brunswickers would go no further, which included Fraser’s command.
 Fraser was incensed to be superseded by a superior officer of foreign birth ten years his junior.
 He was able to control his temper and pry a concession from the stubborn German, gaining permission to move his command to Lacey’s camp, three miles from Hubbardton before bivouacking for the night.
 He informed Riedesel that he had been authorized by Burgoyne to attack the rebels if he so desired and both generals agreed to resume the pursuit at 3 AM the next morning.

-General Fraser decided to attack without German support.
+General Fraser Attacks without German Support

 True to his word, Fraser marched his troops at 3 AM on the 7th.
 Their progress proved to be extremely slow on account of darkness.
 According to Ensign Anburey, two hours later, at sunup and as Fraser’s command reached the end of a long climb, nearing the saddle below Sargent Hill, shots were fired to the front of his column.
-A study of other first hand accounts, including Genereal Burgoyne’s report to Sec. of State Germain, based on Fraser’s lost battle report, the first shots fired was closer to 6:30 AM.
+A study of other first hand accounts, including General Burgoyne’s report to Sec. of State Germain, based on Fraser’s lost battle report, the first shots fired was closer to 6:30 AM.
 Daniel Chipman’s 1848 memoir of Colonel Seth Warner states the British attacked at 7 AM.
 The rebel pickets had opened up on Fraser’s Tory and Native American scouts.
 Ensign Anburey reported that the Americans had not posted pickets, however all evidence points to his being incorrect.
 Fraser had no idea of the enemy’s strength and halted while additional scouts slipped into the woods to circle the rebels’ flanks.
 They soon reported back that the Americans were up ahead in considerable force.
 Fraser had to decide to wait for the Germans to come up, or attack without them.
 Perhaps he remembered his short and heated battle with the Americans the previous year at Three Rivers in which his troops thoroughly routed the American forces.
 Or maybe it was over confidence, for he was convinced that his seasoned, disciplined troops could overpower what must be a demoralized rabble running from their pursuers.
 For whatever reason, he chose not to wait for the Germans and ordered an immediate assault.
 His decision to blindly attack what proved to be a superior force of battle tested Continental troops almost proved to be his undoing.
 The two companies of the 24th led the assault (approximately 140 men), followed by ten companies of light infantry and ten companies of grenadier acting as reserve and bringing up the rear, over a thousand men in all.
 They crossed the saddle without incident, and headed down toward Sucker Brook where the New Hampshire had camped.

 Battle of Hubbardton July 7, 1777